Tampa Bay Buccaneers: 1992–1996

 In 1992, the Bucco Bruce logo was redrawn, yielding a crisper and larger version that would be used for five seasons.
 A simultaneous uniform refresh introduced new orange trousers to be paired with the white jerseys, which now featured an orange collar.
 The Buccaneers utilized the white-on-orange combination for the vast majority of regular season and preseason games (both home and away) during this period.
-The orange-on-white combination was used sparingly, mainly for primetime games, some late-season games, and away games where the other team chose to white at home.
+The orange-on-white combination was used sparingly, mainly for primetime games, some late-season games, and away games in which the hosting team chose to wear white at home.
 The white-on-white combination was rarely used.

 Before the team's season finale in 1995 against the Lions, coach Sam Wyche suggested that the Buccaneers wear the orange pants with their orange jerseys.
 The idea was vetoed by, among others, Pro Bowl linebacker Hardy Nickerson.

 For the 1993 season, the Buccaneers added a commemorative patch to the right sleeve of their uniforms, which read "Mr C" in cursive script.
 It was in recognition of owner Hugh Culverhouse, who was battling terminal lung cancer.
 For 1994, the Buccaneers carried the league-wide NFL 75th anniversary patch, and as part of the "throwback" theme of the season, wore white jerseys with white pants on two occasions.

 Shortly after Malcom Glazer purchased the franchise in January 1995, ownership announced that they were planning to introduce new team colors, logos, and uniforms.
 Ownership hoped to switch to new uniforms as early as the 1995 season, however the NFL informed them that it was too late to do so at that time.
 A formal uniform switch request was then submitted to the league and tentatively scheduled to take effect for the 1996 season.
 Team officials and the NFL Properties department began to research a new design.
 The local newspaper even held an informal design contest to raise awareness and generate publicity.
-However, in the meantime, the talks for a new stadium had stalled, leaving open the chance that the franchise might move.
+In the meantime, however, the talks for a new stadium had stalled, leaving open the chance that the franchise might relocate to another city.
 As a result, the uniform change was postponed.
 In March 1996, it was announced that the orange "Creamsicle" uniforms would be used for at least another year until the stadium plans were ironed out.